sfc-gh-bhess/stdockerize/README.md

 prerequisites.

 The inputs are
-  -f <output dockerfile>  : The name of the Docker file to create -m <output makefile>    : The name of the make file to create -n <dockername>         : The name of the Docker image to create -s <secrets file .json> : (Optional) A json file of secrets to be included into the Docker image.
+  -d <output dockerfile>  : The name of the Docker file to create -m <output makefile>    : The name of the make file to create -n <dockername>         : The name of the Docker image to create -s <secrets file .json> : (Optional) A json file of secrets to be included into the Docker image.